GaspardMerten/flutter-routing/README.md

 # Routing

-An object-oriented package allowing you to build up a navigation tree from well-defined classes.
+An object-oriented package allowing you to build up a navigation tree from well-defined classes and to use relative navigation.

 You can also use it to have named routes with <b>typed</b> arguments.